The principal focus of modern insolvency legislation and business debt restructuring practices no longer rests on the elimination of entities.

 - In most EU Member States, debt discharge is conditioned by a partial payment obligation and by a number of requirements concerning the debtor’s behavior.
 In the United States (US), discharge is conditioned to a lesser extent.
-The spectrum is broad in the EU, with the UK coming closest to the US.
+The EU spectrum is broad, with the UK coming closest to the US.

 A typical proposal would involve a debtor making monthly payments for a maximum of five years, with the funds distributed to their creditors.
 Even though most proposals call for payments of less than the full amount of the debt owing, in most cases, the creditors will accept the deal, because if they do not, the next alternative may be personal bankruptcy.

 A Bankruptcy Exemption defines the property a debtor may retain and preserve through bankruptcy.
 Certain real and personal property can be exempted on “Schedule C” of a debtor’s bankruptcy forms, and effectively be taken outside the debtor’s bankruptcy estate.
 Bankruptcy exemptions are available only to individuals filing bankruptcy.